 The attached charts indicate performance of the School of Law in each regard.
 Although these are useful measures, we emphasize that they are not exclusive measures of the quality of the School of Law, its students, or its faculty.
-Improvements in factors (3) and (4), along with strong placement statistics, have helped fuel a two-year rise in US News ranking from 109 to 93.

 (2) Key Performance Parameters